Justin Turner Preview, Player Props: Red Sox vs. Orioles

 Justin Turner At The Plate

-- Among the qualified hitters in MLB, he ranks 18th in batting average, 32nd in on-base percentage, and 40th in slugging.
+- He ranks 17th in batting average, 33rd in on base percentage, and 34th in slugging among qualifying hitters in MLB action.

-- Turner has driven home a run in 60 games this season (46.9%), including more than one RBI in 18.0% of his games and producing three or more of his team's runs on five occasions..
+- In 61 games this season (47.3%), Turner has picked up an RBI, and in 24 of those games (18.6%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 50.0% of his games this year, with more than one run scored in 11.7%.
+- He has scored in 65 games this year, with multiple runs 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.